learn-co-curriculum/react-hooks-react-router-intro/README.md

 ```

 With __Client-Side__ routing, it is now the responsibility of the
-__Client-Side-Code__ to handle the routing, fetching and displaying of the data
+__Client-Side-Code__, rather than the server, to handle the routing, fetching
-in the browser instead of the server.
+and displaying of the data in the browser.

 Imagine you've built a personal blog with a navigation that links your home
 page, about page and contact page.
 With Client-Side routing, you might get all